Sharp joins gun safety program to end gun violence

 If the CDC’s recommendations won’t convince you, there are several additional reasons to take a sick day.
 If you stay home when feeling sick, you can:

 Stop the spread.
-A recent study found that a sick employee can spread their germs to up to 60% of commonly touched surfaces in the workplace in just four hours, greatly increasing the chance an illness will spread to co-workers.
+A study found that a sick employee can spread their germs to up to 60% of commonly touched surfaces in the workplace in just four hours, greatly increasing the chance an illness will spread to coworkers.
 Even if you didn’t touch anything while at work, which is next to impossible, your illness could be spread through close talking, sneezing or coughing.

 Save your company money.
 One sick employee might not affect the bottom line, but if that employee comes to work and spreads their illness, it could lead to several sick employees and multiple sick days taken, which is certain to affect overall productivity.
 Experts report that the practice of coming to work when sick — sometimes called “presenteeism” — affects the U.S. economy to the tune of $150 billion in lost productivity every year.
 At a small company, a shared illness among employees could even shut it down for a bit.

 Protect others outside your company.
-If you share your germs with colleagues, they can then share them with their loved ones and others they come into contact with outside the office.
+If you share your germs with colleagues, they can then share them with their loved ones and other people they come into contact with outside the office.
 If any of these people are chronically ill or part of populations more likely to get sick — such as older adults and infants — your shared germs could lead to severe illness, hospitalization and even death for those most at risk.

 Prevent future illness.
 Fever and other signs of sickness are the way your body tells you it needs a break.
 And when you listen to your body, stay home and rest, your body rewards you.
 Resting when sick helps to speed up your recovery, prevent your illness from becoming more severe, and boost your immune system to decrease your risk of future illness.

-Talk to your doctor if you are feeling sick and unsure if you should go to work.
+Talk with your doctor if you are feeling sick and unsure if you should go to work.
 If you do choose to take a sick day, make sure you protect others in your home by keeping your distance, washing your hands with soap and water several times a day, and regularly disinfecting shared surfaces.

 Our weekly email brings you the latest health tips, recipes and stories.